BertrandMarechal/bert-application-manager/README.md

 - `#list-filter=<name?>` --generates the list code with a filter on this column
 - `#camel-cased-name=<name!>` --sets the camel cased name
 - `#get-with-parent` --mark the current object as to get when getting the parent object
+- `#ignore-for-fk-check` --mark the current field to be ignore when checking for foreign keys

 ### Table Tags